-John Horowitz, Treasurer
+John Horowitz, President

-Tomer Inbar, Secretary
+Tomer Inbar, Vice President

 Tomer lives in Park Slope with his wife and their three children, all of whom are active and involved in life at CBE.
 Since joining the congregation in 2009, CBE has become a central and consistent part of their lives.
 Tomer was born in Jerusalem, Israel, and grew up in Brooklyn, NY.
 He earned a B.A. in creative writing from SUNY Binghamton, a master’s in Japanese literature from Cornell University and a J.D. and LL.M in tax from New York University.
 Professionally, Tomer is a partner with the law firm of Patterson Belknap Webb & Tyler, where his practice focuses on representing tax-exempt organizations, including many religious organizations.
 He has served on a number of boards of nonprofit organizations.

 Lisa and her family have been members of CBE for over 20 years.
 Her volunteer service at CBE began as co-chair of the ECC Committee, when her two, now-grown, daughters were in school there.
 As a Vice President of the congregation, Lisa supports human resource related projects and has headed up several leadership search committees.
 She received a Bachelor’s degree from Tufts University and holds M.B.A./M.P.H. degrees from Columbia University.
 Lisa is a hospital executive and has spent much of her career at Memorial Sloan Kettering Cancer Center, where she has held positions in outpatient operations, large scale strategic project management and development, and most recently as Senior Director, Supply Chain and Sustaining Care Services Operations.